Since Borneo is ruled by three countries - Malaysia, Indonesia & Brunei, it's better to sub-divide the island to understand the economy better.

 Up to 90% of the state's GDP is dependent on crude oil and natural gas.
-Because of its rich oil resources, Brunei is the fourth largest producer of oil in South-east Asia.
+Because of its rich oil resources, Brunei is the fourth-largest producer of oil in Southeast Asia.

-LNG and petroleum are main sources of the Malaysia federal government's economy for decades, while Sarawak merely receives a royalty of 5%.
-Tropical hardwood timber is the backbone of Malaysian exports and Sarawak is one of the largest exporters of such type of wood.
+Sarawak is one of the two Malaysian states situated in the northwest of Borneo.
+For decades, LNG and petroleum have been the primary sources of the Malaysian federal government's economy, while Sarawak merely receives a royalty of 5%.
+Tropical hardwood timber is the backbone of Malaysian exports, and Sarawak is one of the largest exporters of this wood.

 Other sources of income include agriculture and tourism.
-Major tourist attractions include Derawan Islands in Berau Regency, Kayan Mentarang National Park in Nunukan, Crocodile Husbandry in Balikpapan, deer husbandry in Penajam, Dayak's Pampang Village in Samarinda and many more.
+Major tourist attractions include Derawan Islands in Berau Regency, Kayan Mentarang National Park in Nunukan, Crocodile Husbandry in Balikpapan, deer husbandry in Penajam, Dayak's Pampang Village in Samarinda, and many more.

-The mining sector is ruled by petroleum, coal, diamond, gold, iron ore and tiles.
-Wood carvings, rattan and wood furniture, reptile skins and weaving are famous handicrafts.
+The mining sector is ruled by petroleum, coal, diamond, gold, iron ore, and tiles.
+Wood carvings, rattan and wood furniture, reptile skins, and weaving are famous handicrafts.

-Major exports for West Kalimantan are processed wood, rubber, and fish while log, sawn timber, rattan and resin come from Central Kalimantan.
+Major exports for West Kalimantan are processed wood, rubber, and fish, while log, sawn timber, rattan, and resin come from Central Kalimantan.